bcchen52/network/README.md

 `to_follow` checks if the current user is in the following field of the Post object's creater and either displays a follow or unfollow button.

-These features only work if the user are logged in.
+These features also take into account whether or not the user is logged in.

-`page_info` allows for

-This application leverages the relationship between
+If a user isn't logged in...

+If a user is logged in and it is their post...

+If a user is logged in, it isn't their post and they aren't following the creator...

+If a user is logged in, it isn't their post and they are following the creator...

 ## Requirements